dementors-sara/azure-lab-functions/README.md

 # azure-lab-functions
-Following the second presentation of the Azure  course
+Following the second course of the Azure  course